-6.1.3.
-Security Attributes
+6.1.3.Security Attributes

-Security Attribute Card Data Confiden- tial parts Parts of the Card Data that should stay confidential and not been stored in the Wallet Secret parts of the card number CVV User Authorization Part of D.Payment_Data specifying the explicit authoriza- tion of the S.User - "yes" "no" BioAuth Unlock Part of D.User_Configuration, authorization to use bio- metric authentication for unlocking a locked device, "se- lected" or "not selected" by the User. - "selected" "not selected" (default) BioAuth AP Part of D.User_Configuration, authorization to use bio- metric authentication for Apple Pay operations, "selected" or "not selected" by the User. - "selected" (default) "not selected" Watch Unlock Authorization to use the paired Apple Watch to unlock the TOE. - "enabled" "disabled" (default) Apple OS public key The public key used to check the authenticity of a new version of D.OS. - Part of installed D.OS OS_signature Part of the OS/MK firmware file that is checked by the TOE before updating D.OS - Part of the update file Password_off Part of D.SEP_Configuration, configuration of the OS al- lowing to use the device without any authentication.
+Security Attribute Card Data Confiden- tial parts Parts of the Card Data that should stay confidential and not been stored in the Wallet Secret parts of the card number CVV User Authorization Part of D.Payment_Data specifying the explicit authoriza- tion of the S.User - "yes" - "no" BioAuth Unlock Part of D.User_Configuration, authorization to use bio- metric authentication for unlocking a locked device, "se- lected" or "not selected" by the User. "selected" "not select (default) ed" BioAuth AP Part of D.User_Configuration, authorization to use bio- metric authentication for Apple Pay operations, "se- lected" or "not selected" by the User. "selected" (defau "not selected" lt) Watch Unlock Authorization to use the paired Apple Watch to unlock the TOE. "enabled" "disabled" (defau ılt) Apple OS public key The public key used to check the authenticity of a new version of D.OS.
+Part of instal D.OS lled

+Security Attribute curity Attribute OS_signature Part of the OS/MK firmware file that is checked by the TOE before updating D.OS - Part of the update file Password_off Part of D.SEP_Configuration, configuration of the OS al- lowing to use the device without any authentication.
 When enabled, the TSF should disable biometric authen- tication and Apple Pay. - "disabled" (default) "enable"

-6.1.4.
-Writing conventions for the SFR operations
+6.1.4.Writing conventions for the SFR operations